jon49/mpa-enhancer/README.md

 Install by downloading and linking to the script.
 You can use NPM too and copy it from there.

+### How it works

+It works first by looking for the `id` on the last focused element.
+If not present it will look for the `name` attribute.
+If both of those are missing you can use the `mpa-miss` (see below) to target a different element to determine the scroll location.
+If all those fail then it will scroll to the current scrolled position of the page — this is not ideal as you can be deleting and adding elements and this will make the scroll position slightly different.

 ### Attributes

 These attributes can enable the enhancer to make special accommodation to your